 The carriers set the premiums they charge for each plan they sell on the Marketplace.
-The 2024 premiums DHS will pay for each plan range from about \$336 per month for a 19-year-old non-smoker in one plan to just under \$1,360 per month for 64-year-old tobacco user in another plan.
-The average premium paid in the first 10 months of 2023 was about \$526 per member per month.
+The 2024 premiums DHS pays for each plan range from about \$336 per month for a 19-year-old non-smoker in one plan to just under \$1,360 per month for 64-year-old tobacco user in another plan.
+The average premium paid in 2023 (not including ACSR) was about \$526 per member per month.